vinoth-vk-16/LeetVault/LeetVault-gitleet/API_DOCS.md

 ### 1. User Management

-#### POST /api/users/check
+#### POST /api/users/create
-Check if user exists, create if not.
-Returns complete user status including GitHub and repository activation.
+Create a new user in the database.
+Returns error if user already exists.

 **Request Body:**
 ```json